canonical/curtin/doc/topics/integration-testing.rst

 - ``CURTIN_VMTEST_ADD_REPOS``: default ''
    This is a comma delimited list of apt repositories that will be added to the target environment.
-If there are repositories provided here, the and CURTIN_VMTEST_SYSTEM_UPGRADE is at its default setting (auto), then a upgrade will be done to make sure to include any new packages.
+If there are repositories provided here and CURTIN_VMTEST_SYSTEM_UPGRADE is at its default setting (auto), then an upgrade will be done to make sure to include any new packages.

    The string 'proposed' is handled specially.
 It will enable the